bahodge/icewind-dale/quests/ten towns murders.md

 We go to the [[Luskin Arms]] in search of [[Tharnel Maxandriar]], the speaker of [[Targos]].
 We learn that [[Tharnel Maxandriar]] chased the frost druids out of town and refused to sacrifice their people.
 We suspect that the speaker is the target.

 [[Skam]] come up with the idea to check the logbooks in each town to see who was in town at time of the murder.
 We learn from [[Sergeant Hathlen Arkora]] that someone was murdered in [[Termalaine]] with an ice dagger.
 We noticed that [[Torgs Caravan]] has been in all the cities during each of the murders.
 We learn that [[Torgs Caravan]] left only shortly after the murder in [[Termalaine]].
 The caravan left with [[Garrett Veloran]] and an expedition headed to [[Kelvin's Caern]].
 We also notice that the murders were happening every 14 days.
 We likely have approximately 10 days.

+There was another murder in [[Caer Dineval]] where a local fisherman was found dead with an ice knife in him.

+We speak with [[Avarice]] and she thinks that [[Arastra Roh]] might have been blessed by the frost druids.
 ## Reward
 - 100gp